Today I’m sharing my new gluten-free Pumpkin Corn Muffins recipe, but first I need to talk about stuffing.

-If you are still looking for a stuffing for Thanksgiving, this is the one.
-Using bagged tortilla chips, chicken broth, onions, celery, and seasonings of choice … what could be easier?)
-Let Huffington Post and Endless Simmer (who first shared the roundup here on their fun foodie site) know that we are so pleased that they included a gluten-free recipe in their featured stuffing recipes!
+If you are still looking for a terrific stuffing recipe for Thanksgiving, this is the one.
+Using bagged tortilla chips and chicken broth (make sure both are gluten free!), onions, celery, and seasonings of choice … what could be easier?)
+Let Huffington Post and Endless Simmer (who first shared the roundup here on their fun foodie site, which is unfortunately no longer operational) know that we are so pleased that they included a gluten-free recipe in their featured stuffing recipes!
 I want to extend my very humble thanks to both Huffington Post and the folks at Endless Simmer for adding a recipe from the gfe site to their Thanksgiving roundup—woohoo!
 Okay, I know that I am supposed to be more restrained and dignified, but I’m extremely excited … can you tell?
 Gosh, it’s hard to type and do the happy dance at the same time!
 Oh, and here’s the direct gfe link to the Tortilla Chip Stuffing recipe.

 You need this recipe for Thanksgiving.
 I know it’s a little late, but these muffins are terrific as either another bread option for the Thanksgiving meal or as part of your breakfast the following morning.
 I can visualize you the day after the big meal event, sitting in your favorite chair (perhaps with your feet up), reading the morning paper, and basking in the satisfaction of yet another successful Thanksgiving meal.
 A warm Pumpkin Corn Muffin and the hot beverage of your choice would complete that picture.
 Mine would be tea … probably a cup of Constant Comment, but I digress.

 The first attempt produced fairly heavy, sort of day-glow orange muffins.
-They got eaten, but they weren’t my, or my taste testers’, favorites.
+They got eaten, but they weren’t my—or my taste testers’—favorite.
 The next version was a gluten-free, dairy-free, and refined sugar-free version that I loved.
 We had some with our chili last evening, but Mr. GFE was not as impressed and said they were a bit dry.
-Still I may return to this recipe in the future, and tweak it to both our tastes.
+Still, I may return to that version in the future, and tweak it to both our tastes.
 I really liked the fact that I didn’t even add honey to the mix; there was no sweetener other than the natural sweetness added by the pumpkin and some almond flour.

 Pumpkin Corn Muffins